poweredbyniks/SQL-interview-questions/README.md

 Full Outer Join - FULL OUTER JOIN: This JOIN is a combination of both.
 All records from both Left_Table and Right_Table are in the result set and matched when they can be on the Join_Condition; when no record is found in the opposite table, NULL values are used for the columns.

-Select * From Table1	Full Outer Join on table1.ID = table2.ID
+Select * From Table1Full Outer Join on table1.ID = table2.ID

 ### What is left join in SQL Server?

 Left Join: A LEFT OUTER JOIN is one of the JOIN operations that allow you to specify a join clause.
 It preserves the unmatched rows from the first (left) table, joining them with a NULL row in the shape of the second (right) table.

-Select * From Table1	Left Outer Join on table1.ID=table2.ID
+Select * From Table1Left Outer Join on table1.ID=table2.ID

 A left outer join displays all the rows from the first table and the matched rows from the second table.